ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The JWE Ciphertext is the ciphertext defined in {{Section 5.2 of I-D.ietf-hpke-hpke}}.
 - The HPKE info parameter contains the encoding of the Recipient_structure, which is described in
   {{recipient_structure}}.
+  The content_encryption_alg value in the Recipient_structure is "int".
-- The HPKE aad parameter MUST be set to the "Additional Authenticated Data encryption parameter", as specified in Step 14 of {{Section 5.1 of RFC7516}}.
+- The HPKE aad parameter MUST be set to the "Additional Authenticated Data encryption parameter", as specified in Step 14 of {{encryption}}.
-- Then follow Steps 11-19 of {{Section 5.1 of RFC7516}} (Message Encryption).

-When decrypting, the checks in {{Section 5.2 of RFC7516}}, Steps 1 through 5 MUST be performed.
-The JWE Encrypted Key in Step 2 is the base64url-encoded encapsulated key.

 ## Compact Example